hellosign/logstash-reindexer/README.md

 1. Wait for any reindexing or snapshot jobs to complete on their own.
 1. Install and localize the reindexing framework on the new instance.
 1. Run the `bin/spawn_snapper` or `bin/spawn_reindexer` command as needed.

+### Pause Reindexing
+If you're running this on your production environment for resource-reasons, and only want to run reindexing during off hours, there is a way.

+1. Create a cronjob to run the `bin/pause_workers` script before prod-load starts.
+1. Create a cronjob to run the `bin/unpause_workers` script after prod-load has slackened.

+This will take a lot longer than doing it on its own cluster, but it can be done.